automated-bots/GitLab-Bot/README.md

 Add your URL as Webhook in your GitLab project, in your GitLab repository go to: `Settings` -> `Webhooks` in the menu.

-Secret token is not required.
+GitLab Secret token is also required!
+You need to store the same GitLab secret token in your `.env` file using the variable name `GITLAB_SECRET_TOKEN`.

 Add the public URL towards this GitLab-Telegram bot, be sure to add `/gitlab` to the end of the URL (eg.`https://bot.mydomain.com/gitlab`, when bot is running behind a reverse proxy).
 Since the route ending with `/gitlab` is mapped to the HTTP GitLab POST Webhook events.